 She also advises on inter alia, materials in contact with drinking water, personal protective equipment, medicinal products/European Pharmacopoeia, medical devices, cosmetics, and horizontal issues such as product safety and liability.

 She completed an internship at the European Commission, during which she focused on relations with the European Parliament and gained first-hand experience of the workings of the EU institutions.

-Hazel is a contributing author to PackagingLaw.com, as well as related industry publications, and is frequently invited to speak at international food-contact conferences.
+Hazel is a contributing author to packaginglaw.com, as well as related industry publications, and is frequently invited to speak at international conferences.

-- Evaluating the EU status of food contact materials (including plastics and non-harmonized materials such as rubber, silicones, adhesives, paper and printing inks) and drafting legal opinions documenting conclusions; assisting with the wording of EU food-contact Declarations of Compliance
+- Evaluated the EU status of food contact materials (including plastics and non-harmonized materials such as rubber, silicones, adhesives, paper, and printing inks) and drafted legal opinions documenting conclusions; assisted with the wording of EU food contact Declarations of Compliance (DoC)

-- Submitting numerous petition dossiers for food contact substances to the European Food Safety Authority, including in novel areas such as active packaging and nanomaterials, and to national authorities such as the German Institute for Risk Assessment (‘BfR’) and the Dutch G4 Commission, and the UK Food Standards Agency
+- Submitted numerous petition dossiers for food contact substances to the European Food Safety Authority (EFSA), including in novel areas such as active packaging and nanomaterials, and to national authorities such as the German Institute for Risk Assessment (BfR), the Dutch G4 Commission, and the UK Food Standards Agency

-- Advised on national requirements for materials in contact with drinking water and on the developments regarding an EU positive list of substances, petitioned new substance intended for use in drinking water applications to the German Environment Agency (‘UBA’)
+- Advised on national requirements for materials in contact with drinking water and on the developments regarding an EU positive list of substances; petitioned new substance intended for use in drinking water applications to the German Environment Agency (UBA)

-- Advising on recalls and withdrawals of products from the EU market, notifications pursuant to RASFF (the EU’s the Rapid Alert System for Food and Feed) and Rapex (Rapid Alert System for Non-Food Products) and non-compliance issues for products more generally
+- Advised on recalls and withdrawals of products from the EU market, notifications pursuant to RASFF (the EU’s Rapid Alert System for Food and Feed), and Rapex (Rapid Alert System for Non-Food Products), and non-compliance issues for products more generally

 - British Chamber of Commerce in Belgium